rguelta/programmersProject/README.md

 SET UP
  - Download or checkout the source
  - Go to the application root folder
- - Run the application using the maven command line bellow: mvn spring-boot:run
+ - Run the application using the maven command line: mvn spring-boot:run